 Good UX management boosts an organization’s innovation by growing a strong UX culture with a focus on user centered design and validation.

-Communication is essential to success, as is a balanced approach handling teams and demonstrating their value.
-Besides defining experience strategies and how to deliver these, you’ll likely work closely with development and product managers in pursuing strategies and master tools such as Agile and Lean.
+Besides defining experience strategies and how to deliver these, UX managers are likely to work closely with development and product managers in pursuing strategies.
+What’s more, they’ll likely need to master tools such as Agile and Lean.

 “Management is doing things right; leadership is doing the right things.”